-- 1. Shoes: Players are required to always wear close-toed shoes. - Players are NOT permitted to wear metal cleats, studs, or any shoes that contain metal. i.
+- 1. Shoes: Players are required to always wear close-toed shoes. - a.
+Players are NOT permitted to wear metal cleats, studs, or any shoes that contain metal. - i.
 Teams that fail to adhere to this rule will result in a forfeit. - 2.
 Official Kickball: For this season, we will be using ONLY Varsity Gay League Kickballs. - 3.
-Players must wear their team jerseys to play in a game.
-If a player does not have their team jersey, the head umpire and both coaches must agree to approve playing out of uniform.
+Players must wear their team jerseys to play in a game unless the player is participating in the weekly themes as designated by the league.